SuperDARN/pydarn/CODE_OF_CONDUCT.md

 ## Our Responsibilities

-PyDARN/DAWG leaders/chairs (please see [DAWG charter]() on pyDARN/DAWG leaders) are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+[PyDARN/DAWG leaders/chairs](https://superdarn.github.io/dawg/about) (please see [DAWG charter](https://superdarn.github.io/dawg/documents/DAWG_Charter/) on pyDARN/DAWG leaders) are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.

-PyDARN/DAWG leaders/chairs have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, README edits, readthedocs edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
+[PyDARN/DAWG leaders/chairs](https://superdarn.github.io/dawg/about) have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, README edits, readthedocs edits, issues, and other contributions that are not aligned to this Code of Conduct or the scope of pyDARN, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.